Ahmed-Mohmmed-Yousef/iOS_Calculator_Challenge/README.md

 # iOS_Calculator_Challenge
-iOS Calculator Challenge.
+## iOS Calculator Challenge Task.
-### I used the VIPER architecture because it is more clean, and it is a strong solution to tight coupling problem.
+### I used the VIPER architecture because it's a lot cleaner, and it's a solid solution to the tight coupling problem.